tochinet/Posit/README.md

 The [Posit Standard](https://posithub.org/docs/posit_standard-2.pdf) was released in 2022 and defines the storage format, operation behavior and required mathematical functions for Posits.
 It differs in some design choices from previous publications on posit arithmetic, and is only partially covered here, since not all decisions are equally applicable to the Arduino environment.

 Posits can be any size from 2 to 32 bits or even more.
-Only 8-bit and 16-bit are considered in this library, and only the ATmega368 is targeted (UNO etc.), since 32-bit architectures often have hardware acceleration for IEEE floats.
+Only 8-bit and 16-bit are considered in this library, and only the ATmega368 architecture is targeted (UNO etc.) at this stage, since 32-bit architectures often have hardware acceleration for IEEE floats.

 No code was copied from any existing work, but some inspiration came from the [SoftPosit C reference library](https://gitlab.com/cerlane/SoftPosit), from section IV of the https://arxiv.org/pdf/2308.03425 paper (on division algorithms and rounding, leading to the conclusion that *rounding to nearest even* is not likely worth pursuing on Arduino), and from many other pages on the Internet (Quora, Stack Overflow, etc.).

+[WokWi](https://wokwi.com) was extensively used for the development of this library, as it responds much faster to code change than the Arduino software.

 ### Status
 This library is a work in progress, and my first experience in creating an Arduino library _and_ publishing on GitHub, so expect errors and mistakes, stupid or not, and don't hesitate to contribute and propose correction and ameliorations.
 I tried to follow the [official guide](https://docs.arduino.cc/learn/contributions/).